seqeralabs/docs/multiqc_docs/core/development/plots.md

 to certain keys / columns.
 This also specifies the order that columns should be displayed in.

-For more customisation, the headers can be supplied as a dictionary.
-Each key should match the keys used in the data dictionary, but values can customise the output.
+For more customization, the headers can be supplied as a dictionary.
+Each key should match the keys used in the data dictionary, but values can customize the output.

 Finally, the function accepts a config dictionary as a third parameter.
-This can set global options for the table (e.g. a title) and can also hold default values to customise the output of all table columns.
+This can set global options for the table (e.g. a title) and can also hold default values to customize the output of all table columns.

 The default header keys are: